TenBitMelon/MinecraftSkinAI/README.md

 ## Convolutional Models

 There are few different convolutional models in this project.
 All of them are in the `trainSkinAI.py` file.
+To run it you will need to install the following packages:
+- `tensorflow` (Make sure it is the correct version for CuDNN)
+- `numpy` (For math)
+- `PIL` (For image processing)

 First an overview of the rest of the code: At the top there are some parameters for `input_folder = "./preppedskins"` `output_folder = "./downloadedskins/skins"` you can find out more about theses in the (Dataset Section)[#dataset].
 Then there are a few functions to load the dataset from the images in the folders and some code to setup TensorFlow.

 Everything after the `with tf.device("/GPU:0"), tf.distribute.OneDeviceStrategy("/GPU:0").scope():` are the models.
 There is an array `models` so I can test multiple at the same time.

 ### Model 1 - The Van Gogh Ultima